WolodjaZ/jax-vqgan/docs/tutorials.md

-We see that we have two sections `train` which corresponds to setting trainer and architectures and `data` specifying datasets, augmentation and preprocessing.
+We can see that there are two `train` sections, which corresponds to setting the trainer and architectures, and `data` specifying the datasets, augmentation and preprocessing.

 ```python